CoderDennis/decorum/NOTES.md

 - [ ] Add configuration option for how many times to run the test body.

-- [ ] Only feed used history into next round of shrinking?
+- [x] Only feed used history into next round of shrinking?
 Discard unused values at the end of history.
+Currently, this doesn't work with the implementation of binary search, but it does work for the shrinking by chunks.

 - [ ] Implement other basic generators such as `atom`, `binary`, `string`, etc.